finagle/finch/docs/endpoint.md

 Endpoints are composed in two ways: in terms of _and then_ and in terms of _or else_ combinators.

-At the end of the day, an `Endpoint[A]` might be converted into a Finagle HTTP service so it might be served within Finagle ecosystem.
+At the end of the day, an `Endpoint[A]` might be converted into a Finagle HTTP service so it might be served within the Finagle ecosystem.

 ### Endpoint Internals

-Internally, an `Endpoint[A]` represented as a function `Request => Option[Future[Output[A]]]`.
+Internally, an `Endpoint[A]` is represented as a function `Request => Option[Future[Output[A]]]`.
 This might seem like a complex type, although it's pretty straightforward when viewed separately.

 - `scala.Option` represents a success/failure of the _match_.
 Basically, `None` means "route not
   found" and will be converted into a very basic 404 response.
 - `com.twitter.util.Future` represents an _async computation_, which might fail.
 An unhandled
-  exceptions from `Future` is converted into a very basic 500 response.
+  exception from `Future` is converted into a very basic 500 response.
 - `io.finch.Output[A]` represents an _output context_ (headers, HTTP status, content type, etc),
-  which is used when serializing the underlying value of the `A` into a HTTP response.
+  which is used when serializing the underlying value of the `A` into an HTTP response.

 You shouldn't deal directly with that type, everything explained above happens internally.
-The only type that matters in this signature is `A`, a type of the value returned from the endpoint and will be serialized into an HTTP response.
+The only type that matters in this signature is `A`, a type of the value returned from the endpoint which will be serialized into an HTTP response.

-Finch encourages you to write low coupled and reusable endpoints that easy reason about.
+Finch encourages you to write low coupled and reusable endpoints that are easy to reason about.
 One may say that a single `Endpoint` represents a particular _microservice_, which is nothing more than just a simple function.
-In this case, an HTTP server (a Finagle HTTP `Service` that might be served within Finagle ecosystem) is represented as a composition of endpoints.
+In this case, an HTTP server (a Finagle HTTP `Service` that might be served within the Finagle ecosystem) is represented as a composition of endpoints.

 ### Understanding Endpoints